Lexicon Pharmaceuticals Inc. (LXRX) Shares Plummet Below 1-Year High - News Heater

-Lexicon Pharmaceuticals Inc. (NASDAQ: LXRX) has experienced a decline in its stock price by -0.43 compared to its previous closing price of 2.31.
-However, the company has seen a gain of 3.60% in its stock price over the last five trading days.
+Lexicon Pharmaceuticals Inc. (NASDAQ: LXRX)’s stock price has plunge by -2.24relation to previous closing price of 2.23.
+Nevertheless, the company has seen a -5.63% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in Lexicon Pharmaceuticals Inc. (NASDAQ: LXRX) Right Now?

-Additionally, the 36-month beta value for LXRX is 1.16.
-There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for LXRX is at 1.16.
+Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for LXRX is $7.00, which is $4.7 above the current price.
-The public float for LXRX is 186.84M and currently, short sellers hold a 7.74% ratio of that float.
-The average trading volume of LXRX on July 14, 2023 was 2.47M shares.
+The average price suggested by analysts for LXRX is $7.00, which is $4.82 above the current market price.
+The public float for LXRX is 186.84M, and currently, shorts hold a 7.74% of that float.
+The average trading volume for LXRX on July 20, 2023 was 2.50M shares.

 LXRX’s Market Performance

-The stock of Lexicon Pharmaceuticals Inc. (LXRX) has seen a 3.60% increase in the past week, with a -13.21% drop in the past month, and a -1.29% fall in the past quarter.
-The volatility ratio for the week is 3.98%, and the volatility levels for the past 30 days are at 6.34% for LXRX.
-The simple moving average for the last 20 days is -1.09% for LXRX’s stock, with a simple moving average of -2.37% for the last 200 days.
+The stock of Lexicon Pharmaceuticals Inc. (LXRX) has seen a -5.63% decrease in the past week, with a -9.92% drop in the past month, and a -16.15% fall in the past quarter.
+The volatility ratio for the week is 3.64%, and the volatility levels for the past 30 days are at 5.54% for LXRX.
+The simple moving average for the last 20 days is -3.87% for LXRX stock, with a simple moving average of -7.33% for the last 200 days.

 Analysts’ Opinion of LXRX